Power BI Extract Transform Load (ETL): A Comprehensive Guide

 Dataflows

-Power BI Extract Transform Load (ETL) Dataflow is a cloud-based platform that helps users in data preparation.
+Power BI Extract Transform Load (ETL) Dataflow is a cloud-based platform that helps users prepare data.
 Users can also utilize Power BI Dataflows to ingest, convert, and load data into Microsoft Dataverse environments, Power BI workspaces, or an Azure Data Lake Storage account.

 Using Dataflows, users can receive and manipulate the data based on their requirements.
 Instead of sending the result to Power BI or Excel, users can save the data in alternative storage solutions like Dataverse or Azure Data Lake Storage.

-The Power Query, a unified data connectivity and preparation experience found in many Microsoft applications, including Excel and Power BI, is used to create dataflows.
-Customers can plan dataflows to run on-demand or on a set timetable, ensuring that data is constantly updated.
+Power Query, a unified data connectivity and preparation experience found in many Microsoft applications, including Excel and Power BI, is used to create dataflows.
+Customers can plan dataflows to run on demand or on a set timetable, ensuring that data is constantly updated.

 M Formula Language

 Microsoft Power Query is a powerful “get data” tool that comes with a slew of functions.
-One of Power Query’s core features is filtering and aggregating the data from one or more of the many available data sources.
+One of Power Query’s core features is filtering and aggregating the data from one or more available data sources.

-The Power Query Formula Language is used to represent any type of data mashup (informally known as “M”).
-The M language is Power Query’s data transformation language, and everything that happens in the query is written in M.
+The Power Query Formula Language (informally known as “M”) represents any type of data mashup.
+It is Power Query’s data transformation language, and everything that happens in the query is written in M.

 You can utilize the Advanced Editor to access the query’s script (given below) and edit it as needed to execute advanced transformations with the Power Query tool.